-If you have ever gone through the process of hiring a team of SDRs, you are well aware of the amount of time and frustration this brings.
+If you have ever gone through the process of hiring a team of SDRs, you know the amount of time and frustration this brings.

-That whole process can take over six months of focused energy and effort only to find out that the candidate you thought was going to be this amazing rockstar is not a good fit for the role and it is time to start that whole process all over again.
-When you have aggressive goals to meet and short timelines, the typical 50% churn rate of SDRs in the SaaS world can be devastating.
+That whole process can take over six months of focused energy and effort only to find out that the candidate you thought would be this amazing rockstar is not a good fit for the role, and it is time to start that whole process all over again.
+This can be devastating for Sales leaders who are counting on this role to drive more opportunities at the top of the funnel.

 Along comes the SDR bootcamp

-SDR Bootcamps have been popping up over the past couple of years as a way to solve this challenge.
+SDR Bootcamps have been popping up over the past couple of years to solve this challenge.
 The concept is pretty simple.
-The bootcamp takes on the sourcing and training of the candidates who are interested in getting into sales.
-Once they graduate successfully, they are offered up as proven assets ready to be productive in weeks instead of months.
+The bootcamp takes on the sourcing and training of the candidates interested in getting into sales.
+Once they graduate successfully, they are offered as proven assets ready to be productive in weeks instead of months.

 This is a great program for both the candidates and the companies looking to hire.
-The students, who find it hard to break into sales, are learning what it takes to be successful in the SDR role and are then being paired up with great companies to help them to continue their development.
-The companies are able to significantly reduce their time to hire as well as their risk that the candidates will not produce.
+The students, who find it hard to break into sales, are learning what it takes to succeed in the SDR role and are paired up with great companies to help them continue their development.
+The companies can significantly reduce their time to hire as well as the risk that the candidates will not produce.

 Win – Win… right?